-If you selected XP Server to be installed, the XP Server Attribute Editor screen displays.
+If you installed XP Server, the XP Server Attribute Editor screen displays.

 1 Provide the related Adaptive Server name, which is the name of the Adaptive Server that will be using XP Server.

 If the related Adaptive Server is created in the same srvbuild session as XP Server, this field does not appear.

-Note The XP server name must be in all capital letters, and must follow the format ASE-NAME_XP.
+Note The XP server name must be in all capital letters, and must follow the format ASE-NAME\XP.